MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_move_towards_home_restriction.md

 # Entity Documentation - minecraft:behavior.move_towards_home_restriction

-`minecraft:behavior.move_towards_home_restriction` allows mobs with the home component to move toward their pre-defined area that the mob should be restricted to.
+`minecraft:behavior.move_towards_home_restriction` aallows entities with a `"minecraft:home"` component to move towards their home position.
+If `"restriction_radius"` is set, entities will be able to run this behavior only if outside of it.

 ## Parameter